adiluexe/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 12: August 16, 2024 (Friday)

+Hey it's Day 12, and I just finished the [Calorie Counter](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures-v8/#learn-form-validation-by-building-a-calorie-counter) project from freeCodeCamp.
+My online class was supposed to last until 8 PM, but luckily it didn't, giving me plenty of time to finally finish this lesson which took about 2 days I think, I remember being able to do one for less than a day, but yeah can't be helped since it's no longer summer and the challenge is to juggle both my independent studies and college, and not prioritize one over the other.

+Anyways, while I didn't understand the full process of how this calorie counter was built - what's important is I learned some new concepts and techniques on how to build things.
+I think that's what great about freeCodeCamp, because even If I don't what is going on, I'm subconsciously learning some great practices that I'll keep using.
+It'd be great if I completely know the why, but right now I'm satisfied that I know the how of building something.
+I'll publish this project again, experiment on it and this time try to change more than the appearance of the project.

+Good job today, enjoy your weekend, but don't forget what you gotta do.
+We're lacking some preparation that you'd really benefit from in the long run.
+Do those too, tomorrow aside from this.
+Keep going me.

+### Day 11: August 15, 2024 (Thursday)

+It's Day 11 now, and I have to admit that I was pretty "lazy" today.
+I went home from school at around 5 PM, which was plenty of time for me to study, but I didn't.
+Instead I spent this free time doing God knows what.
+I honestly don't know what happened, I'm probably just tired because this was the first time this week, that I went home kinda early, and didn't walk all the way from school.

+I still did a few freeCodeCamp lessons today which were mainly about working with regex, but it didn't amount to an hour.
+I could've done more today, but hey you deserve some rest.
+Tomorrow, we have a full day of online classes, even if that's the case I think I can squeeze in some dev time.
+It may be difficult to do lessons while listening to classes, but I can definitely design and develop websites while that's happening, which I'll try again tomorrow.

+Anyways, lock in.
+Remember your goals and push through even if you don't feel like it.
+Good luck tomorrow.

 ### Day 10: August 14, 2024 (Wednesday)

 Yo it's Day 10, it's only 8:30 PM but I'm call it a day, because I'm tired.
 I managed to squeeze in some dev time during my easier subjects.
 Not necessarily easy but it was just a short orientation so I spent that time building and debugging the number guessing game from MDN.
 And just now I was able to fix one annoying bug, which was really just a simple fix.
 This is my fault for not trusting the Chrome Dev Tools, because I was entirely convinced that one element was causing the problem, until I inspected it and it was a completely different element, which I was then able to fix immediately.
 Always keep the developers tools open.
 Lesson learned.
 Trust the devtools, study the devtools.